March 07, 2016

 Jones’ sleep problems became so consuming that he sought sleep counseling through Dr. Meltzer at National Jewish Health.
 “It’s made a big difference for me,” said Jones, who has learned habits to help him wind down at night.

-The study concluded that more than half (55%) of teens who were homeschooled got the optimal amount of sleep per week, compared to just 24.5% of those who attend public and private schools.
-Conversely, 44.5% of public and private school teens got insufficient sleep during the school week, compared to only 16.3% of homeschooled teens.
+The study concluded that more than half (55percent) of teens who were homeschooled got the optimal amount of sleep per week, compared to just 24.5 percent of those who attend public and private schools.
+Conversely, 44.5 percent of public and private school teens got insufficient sleep during the school week, compared to only 16.3 percent of homeschooled teens.

 The differences are stark,” said Meltzer.
 “Across the country, public and private schools that have changed their high school start times see considerable benefits.
 Students are tardy less often and graduation rates are actually higher,” she said.